-Parkinson's disease happens when there is a problem with certain nerve cells in the brain that control movement.
-The classic symptoms are shaking (tremor), stiff muscles (rigidity), and slow movement (bradykinesia).
+Parkinson's disease is a problem with certain nerve cells in the brain that control movement.
+The main symptoms are shaking (tremor), stiff muscles (rigidity), and slow movement (bradykinesia).
 It may also cause problems with balance or walking.
 Other symptoms may include confusion, memory loss, pain, depression, sleep problems, trouble with speech and swallowing, and constipation.

 Parkinson's gets worse over time.
-But usually this happens slowly, over many years.
+But usually this happens slowly, over years.

-Medical Review:Anne C. Poinier, MD - Internal Medicine & Adam Husney, MD - Family Medicine & Martin J. Gabica, MD - Family Medicine & G. Frederick Wooten Jr., MD - Neurology
+Medical Review:Anne C. Poinier MD - Internal Medicine & Adam Husney MD - Family Medicine & Martin J. Gabica MD - Family Medicine & G. Frederick Wooten MD - Neurology & Lesley Ryan MD - Family Medicine

 The Health Encyclopedia contains general health information.
 Not all treatments or services described are covered benefits for Kaiser Permanente members or offered as services by Kaiser Permanente.
 For a list of covered benefits, please refer to your Evidence of Coverage or Summary Plan Description.
 For recommended treatments, please consult with your health care provider.